AELE LAW LIBRARY OF CASE SUMMARIES:

 one year statute of limitations.
 While the statute of limitations was tolled

-incident, more than one year elapsed after the grievance was resolved before he
+more than one year elapsed after the grievance was resolved before he filed his

-filed his lawsuit.
-A state court filing seeking judicial review of the
+lawsuit.
+A state court filing seeking judicial review of the grievance did not

-grievance did not extend the time for filing the lawsuit as it did not assert
+extend the time for filing the lawsuit as it did not assert his federal claim.

 A trial court dismissed a prisoner's lawsuit for deliberate indifference to his serious medical needs as untimely because there was evidence that he had been aware of the misdiagnosis of his condition more than two years before suing.
 A federal appeals court ruled the prisoner's claim that he wwas physically incapacitated for a time period that prevented him from filing suit within the two year statute of limitations was at a minimum plausible, so that the trial court should not have rejected it at any early stage in the lawsuit.
 Richards v.
 Mitcheff, #11-3227, 696 F.3d 635 (7th Cir.
 2012).

 A former inmate claimed that she was sexually assaulted by a corrections officer, and sued for intentional infliction of emotional distress and negligent supervision.
 She claimed that her failure to file her lawsuit within a two-year statute of limitations should be excused, based on her alleged inability to pursue her legal remedies during her imprisonment because of the officer's continuing threats.
 The court rejected this, as the officer had not been employed at the facility for five years before the lawsuit was filed.
 Gilley v.
 Ohio Reformatory for Women, #2009-05030, 2010 Ohio Misc.
 Lexis 41 (Ct. of Claims).